Last updated on December 13th, 2025

 A dark beige and mid-toned brown space can quickly become dull and lifeless.
 One easy way to combat this is with a blue sofa that also falls on the darker end of the spectrum.

-This allows the living room to keep its overall aesthetic but prevents it from crossing the line into boring.
+This allows the living room to maintain its overall aesthetic while preventing it from crossing the line into boring.
 It adds a point of interest for your eyes to land, while the space as a whole maintains balance.

 Styled by Linnéa Salmén for Bemz Design

-Enhance a Dark, Earthy Space by Adding a Nearly Black Couch and Blue Throw Pillows
+Enhance a Dark, Earthy Space by Mixing Jewel Tones

 If you’ve created a darker room with earthy elements, a blue sofa that is borderline black can add just the right amount of contrast.
-Simply add in some plump throw pillows in varying hues of blue and a couple of brass accents and you have a cozy living space that everyone will love.
+Add in some plump throw pillows in varying hues of blue and a couple of brass accents, and you have a cozy living space that everyone will love.

 via Wrede

-Blue and orange tones are considered to be complementary colors, though some find the combination grating.
+Blue and orange tones are considered complementary colors, although some find the combination grating.
 However, you can leverage color theory and design a beautiful living room by pairing opposite ends of the tone spectrum.

 A blue sofa in a dark tone combined with light, peachy tones can make a room pop, while grey walls and other accents can bring everything together.